For all Students

 Events and Opportunities: See this page for more information on:

-- the lectures in our Public Policy Lecture Series;
+- Politics and Policy Lecture Series;

 - sending students to the Student Conference on US Affairs (SCUSA);

-- the Political Science email list; and
+- the Political Science email list.

-Department Policies: See this page for more information on
+Department Policies: See this page for more information on:

 - Declaring under 2016 or 2017 Requirements;

 - Policy Regarding Transfer Of Credits For Political Science;

 - Political Science Policy on Interdisciplinary Ad Hoc Majors.